MrBekoX/MrBekoX/README.md

 </div>

-## Hakkımda
+## About Me

-4+ yıllık .NET ve C# geliştirme deneyimine sahibim.
-ASP.NET Core Web API, Entity Framework Core kullanarak ölçeklenebilir ve güvenli RESTful API'ler geliştiriyorum. .NET 7.0/8.0/9.0 ile Clean Architecture, Onion Architecture ve CQRS pattern'leri kullanarak kurumsal düzeyde projeler tasarlıyorum.
-SignalR ile gerçek zamanlı uygulamalar, Angular ile full-stack çözümler üretiyorum.
-Model Context Protocol (MCP) ve Google AI SDK kullanarak AI agent projeleri geliştiriyorum.
-SOLID prensiplerine bağlı kalarak temiz, sürdürülebilir ve test edilebilir kod yazmaya önem veriyorum.
+I have 4+ years of experience in .NET and C# development.
+I build scalable and secure RESTful APIs using ASP.NET Core Web API and Entity Framework Core.
+I design enterprise-level projects using Clean Architecture, Onion Architecture, and CQRS patterns with .NET 7.0/8.0/9.0.
+I develop real-time applications with SignalR and full-stack solutions with Angular.
+I build AI agent projects using Model Context Protocol (MCP) and Google AI SDK.
+I prioritize writing clean, maintainable, and testable code while adhering to SOLID principles.

 ---

-## Teknolojiler ve Beceriler
+## Technologies & Skills

-### Programlama Dilleri
+### Programming Languages

 <div align="center">